 While Harrison possesses some versatility, his best role might be at defensive end.
 There, his physical skill set meshes best.
 Harrison has excellent straight-line explosiveness, and he converts speed to power well.
 His stride lengths cover lots of ground, and he flashes acceleration around the edge.
 He’s reportedly been timed with a 4.47 40-yard dash, so it comes as no surprise that his explosiveness impresses.

-On top of his straight-line explosiveness, Harrison plays with measured twitch.
+On top of his straight-line explosiveness, Harrison plays with modest twitch.
 He can get linemen off-balance with lateral moves at the line, and he can explode off of those moves and challenge around the corner.
 Among other things, Harrison owns natural power to complement his athletic makeup.
 His length helps strengthen his leverage, and he also plays with decent natural balance.

 Execution beyond the physical traits